cashninjas/cashlips-art-engine/README.md

 ### Generate a preview image

-Create a preview image collage of your collection, run:
+Create a preview image collage of your collection, just build your collection, then run:

 ```sh
 npm run preview